Regulatory Compliance Automation

 1. Data handling: PII must be logged with redaction, never raw values2.
 Authentication: All API endpoints must check auth before processing3.
 Encryption: Sensitive config values must use encrypted env vars4.
 Logging: Security events must use the structured audit logger5.
 Error handling: Error responses must not leak internal details

 Use ESLint custom rules where possible.
 For checks ESLint cannot handle,create standalone analysis scripts.
-Each rule should reference thespecific compliance requirement it enforces (e.g., SOC2-CC6.1, HIPAA-164.312)."claude "Create compliance-focused static analysis rules.
+Each rule should reference thespecific compliance requirement it enforces (e.g., SOC2-CC6.1, HIPAA-164.312)."Some compliance patterns (“does this error response leak a stack trace?”) are semantic, not syntactic, and a static linter can’t see them.
+Use Claude Code headless as a semantic checker in CI alongside ESLint, emitting the same control-tagged JSON.

 Rules needed:- PII redaction in logs (no raw email, SSN, phone in log statements)- Auth middleware on all API routes- Encrypted env vars for sensitive config- Structured audit logging for security events- No internal details in error responses